 So, now you know the reasoning behind naming this blog as I have.
 "Quest for the Best." is all about planning for the best case scenarios in life and how I am preparing for them.

+Of late is my referral for gastric bypass surgery from two of my nephrologists (Drs.
+Colonardo and Detterding) to the Duke Weight Loss Center in Durham.
 On Friday, Septemeber 14th, 2007, I attended a mandatory seminar on weight loss surgery options.
 During the seminar, I learned basic information about both Lapband and Roux-en-Y Gastric Bypass surgeries, met previous paitents and gathered application materials.

 I was kinda taken aback by the "seminar," as I had prepared (after talking with many Duke people on the phone) to be meeting "one-on-one" with one or two people at the most.
 When I arrived, (a few minutes late-due to traffic) I was greeted by a hospital conference room (ironically, situated right beside the cafeteria!!) jammed packed full of people!!
 I truly think the reason why they require a $250 application fee (which your insurance doesn't pay for) is to narrow down the number of people they have to process.